Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/connection-problems.md

    If server was restarted recently and don't accept the connections after the restart - most probably it still just starting.
-   During the startup sequence it need to iterate over all data folders in /var/lib/clickhouse-server In case if you have a very high number of folders there (usually caused by a wrong partitioning, or a very high number of tables / databases) that startup time can take a lot of time.
+   During the startup sequence it need to iterate over all data folders in /var/lib/clickhouse-server In case if you have a very high number of folders there (usually caused by a wrong partitioning, or a very high number of tables / databases) that startup time can take a lot of time (same can happen if disk is very slow, for example NFS).

    You can check that by looking for 'Ready for connections' line in `/var/log/clickhouse-server/clickhouse-server.log` (`Information` log level neede)